gwaredd/unium/README.md

 The advantages of a web server is that HTTP provides a technology agnostic protocol that places no restrictions on whatever tools and frameworks you wish to use.
 It also means it will work whether the game is running in editor, on device or on some headless server in the clouds.

-Hopefully the query language and automatic reflection reduces the amount of manual serialisation code that often makes these kind of systems a pain to work with.
+Hopefully the query language and automatic reflection reduces the amount of manual serialization code that often makes these kind of systems a pain to work with.

 ## Getting Started